allex-k/shader_image_processing/README.md

 ## Technical features
 To make some changes to the photo, we are using shaders, all of them can be found in $/res/ dir.

 Application works with jpg, png, bmp image formats, supports saving to file.
+The program does not overwright your existing photo so you can keep them both.

+Program consists of 1 main .cpp file which is mainWindowEventProcessing.cpp, and 3 majore .h files:
+1. mainWindowEventProcessing.cpp - initialize glfw, creating window for photo, handle input, creates instances of the class imageProcessing and consoleEngine.
+2. ImageProcessing.h - class for loading structure, implementing changes for photo, updating buffer, using shaders and saving to file.
+3. ConsoleEngine.h - class for creating window for navigation through effects, and addjusting them.
+4. Shader.h - class for uploading shaders, linking and compiling them, and installing in GPU.

 ## How to use?
 1.Open Shader_image_processing_v2.exe, highly recommended to open it with your external videocard.